 Zoom- Clicking this allows resizing of the I/O Panel, Performance Controls, and main module cabinets to accommodate various screen and window sizes.
-These settings will never change Voltage Modular’s overall window size; this can be done by clicking and dragging any edge or corner.
+These settings won't change Voltage Modular’s overall window size; this can be done by clicking and dragging an edge or corner.

-Cable Transparency- Clicking the checkerboard icon displays cable transparency horizontal slider.
+Cable Transparency- Clicking the checkerboard icon displays the cable transparency slider.
 Slide this to the left for more transparent cables, or to the right for more opaque cables.

 Cable Color Select- Click this to select the global cable color, i.e. the color of any newly patched cable.
-Clicking Random will randomly choose a color for each new cable.
+Clicking Random randomly chooses a color for each new cable.

 Special Cool Cable Color Select Feature!- The color of any existing cable can be changed by right-clicking in jack area.
 Right-clicking on a jack that doesn’t have a cable plugged in will change the global cable color (i.e. the same as changing the color with the toolbar button).

 Library- The “library” refers to the column on the left of the screen (or right depending upon the preference setting) containing the Modules, Cabinets, MIDI, and Store tabs.
 The Library button simply hides or displays the column.
 This is useful for maximizing the available display space for modules in a patch.
 Click here for more information on the Library column (or check the card catalog in the 786’s at your local library).